dayton-outar/shillings/docs/MARKETING/RESEARCH/README.md

 ## Competitor Analysis Questions

+What are competitor's,
-Market share?
+ - Market share?

-Customer base?
+ - Customer base?

-Marketing tactics?
+ - Marketing tactics?

-Distribution channels?
+ - Distribution channels?

-Financial performance?
+ - Financial performance?

-Advantages?
+ - Advantages?
 Disadvantages?
 Opportunities for them?
 Threats to them?
+(SWOT)

+### Competitor Analysis Checklist

-Analyze the features, quality, pricing, and uniqueness of their products or services compared to yours.
+ - Analyze the features, quality, pricing, and uniqueness of their products or services compared to yours.
 Identify any gaps in the market that you could potentially exploit.

-Determine how your competitors position themselves in the market.
+ - Determine how your competitors position themselves in the market.
 Are they focusing on a specific niche, offering premium products, or catering to a broader audience?
 Understand their unique value proposition and how it compares to yours.

-Identify their target audience and customer demographics.
+ - Identify their target audience and customer demographics.
 Are they serving the same customers as you or targeting a different segment?
 This can help you refine your own target audience and tailor your marketing efforts.

-Analyze their marketing strategies, including their branding, messaging, advertising channels, and content strategies.
+ - Analyze their marketing strategies, including their branding, messaging, advertising channels, and content strategies.
 Understand what resonates with their audience and how you can differentiate your approach.

-Examine their distribution channels and partnerships.
+ - Examine their distribution channels and partnerships.
 Are they selling through online platforms, brick-and-mortar stores, or both?
 Understanding their distribution methods can help you optimize your own distribution strategy.

-Evaluate their online presence, including their website, social media profiles, and customer reviews.
+ - Evaluate their online presence, including their website, social media profiles, and customer reviews.
 Look for customer feedback and complaints to identify areas where you can outperform them.

-If possible, gather information about their financial performance.
+ - If possible, gather information about their financial performance.
 This includes revenue, profit margins, and any recent funding rounds.
 Understanding their financial health can provide insights into their overall business stability.

-Try to anticipate their future plans based on their recent activities, acquisitions, partnerships, and industry trends.
+ - Try to anticipate their future plans based on their recent activities, acquisitions, partnerships, and industry trends.
 This can help you prepare for potential changes in the competitive landscape.

-Compare your own performance and strategies with those of your competitors.
+ - Compare your own performance and strategies with those of your competitors.
 Identify areas where you're lagging behind and areas where you're excelling.

 ![Unique Selling Proposition Diagram](/.attachments/unique-selling-proposition.png)

-Identify what sets you apart from your competitors.
+ - Identify what sets you apart from your competitors.
 It could be your unique features, exceptional customer service, innovative technology, or any other factor that gives you a competitive edge.

-Based on the analysis, derive actionable insights.
+ - Based on the analysis, derive actionable insights.
 Identify opportunities to exploit your competitors' weaknesses, ways to differentiate your offerings, and strategies to strengthen your competitive position.

 ## Jurisdictions